 Friedman’s latest CD, Submarine Races, has been receiving rave reviews from fans and critics, alike.
 The long awaited studio album contains 13 brand new tracks, lyrical soundscapes and story-songs, bursting with life, love and survival in a surreal world.
 It contains instant classics like 'I'm a Lucky Guy', 'Under the Weather', 'Essie May', 'You're a Criminal Darling', 'Calamity Waltz' and more.
 This stunning recording further confirms Friedman’s status as one of the finest songwriters of his generation.

-Friedman, 56, makes his home in Peekskill, NY where he lives with his wife and two children, plus assorted live stock - including a monkey named Amelia.
+Friedman, 60, makes his home in Peekskill, NY where he lives with his wife and Lola, the smallest dog in the world.

 Questions, comments, and suggestions to Dean